 STEP 2: WHERE THE SCHOOL WANTS TO BE

 In this step, the entire school community defines the school’s preferred state.
-Facilitated by TLC, and informed by the TLC Remote School Quality Review Report and the school’s latest student assessment results, the school develops an updated vision and mission.
+Facilitated by TLC, and informed by the school quality review report and the school’s latest student assessment results, the school develops an updated vision and mission.
 Through online document editing and in-person focus groups with board members, school leaders, teachers, parents and possibly students, TLC helps define the elements that were, and should stay, unique to the school while keeping an eye toward continually improving student outcomes.
 The updated mission is succinct and clearly understandable by all stakeholders; the finalized mission statement should pass the “t-shirt test” by being printable and legible on a t-shirt.